kiranjeet24/Daily-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 5-Feb-2022**
-<h3 align='center'>Introduction to frappe</h3>
+## Introduction to frappe

-<p align="justify">Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database.
-It is the framework which powers ERPNext, is pretty generic and can be used to build database driven apps.</p>
+Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database.
+It is the framework which powers ERPNext, is pretty generic and can be used to build database driven apps.
 #### Why Frappe?
-<p align="justify">The key difference in Frappe compared to other frameworks is that meta-data is also treated as data.
+The key difference in Frappe compared to other frameworks is that meta-data is also treated as data.
 This enables you to build front-ends very easily.
 We believe in a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
-It has a full featured Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.</p>
+It has a full featured Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.

 - Install Frappe-bench and its required tool.
 For more info [Click here](https://frappeframework.com/docs/v13/user/en/installation).
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 7-Feb-2022**
-<h3 align='center'>Creating App and Site & run on local server in Frappe</h3>
+## Creating App and Site & run on local server in Frappe

 - Start Bench in one Terminal.
 - In Second Terminal.